Asbestos Exposure Among Pipefitters and Steamfitters

 - Commercial buildings and institutional properties

-- Boiler rooms, tunnels, and mechanical spaces
+- Boiler rooms, tunnels, utility corridors, and mechanical spaces

 Why shutdowns, repairs, and overhauls mattered